FusionAuth/fusionauth-site/site/_posts/2019-02-05-using-the-setup-wizard.md

 The final item to complete is the SMTP server configuration.
 This step is not required to use FusionAuth, but is recommended since without it FusionAuth will be unable to send email.
 This means features such as Setup Password and Forgot Password will not function.
 Click the blue Setup button in the Email Setting box and you will see the System Settings page.

-{% include _image.html src="/assets/img/blogs/setup-smtp-server-config.png" alt="SMTP Configuration" class="full" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/setup-smtp-server-config.png" alt="SMTP Configuration" class="full" figure=false %}

 The Email tab should already be selected.
 Start by toggling the Email settings "Enabled" button and the SMTP server configuration will become visible.
 As always, required fields are marked with a red asterisk.
 Complete the form by entering the SMTP host, port and username and password credentials if required.
 Generally these details will be provided by your SMTP service provider or IT department.
 Click the blue save button when you have completed the form and select Dashboard from the menu on the left.